 Depending on the strength of the wind, hail can also come down at an angle.
-When this occurs, damage might sometimes be found on siding, patios, decks and windows.
+In fact, wind-driven hail is very common, and in addition to damaging a home’s roof, it can also damage siding, patios, decks and windows.
 Beyond the home itself, hail can wreak havoc on plants and trees; for this reason, it’s important to be mindful of old, weak or large branches which extend over your home and could break off when loaded with enough hail.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

-Most home insurance policies provide coverage for damage caused by hail, subject to different degrees of coverage and deductibles.
+Most home insurance policies provide coverage for damage caused by hail, but policy deductibles and limits of coverage can vary.
 Outdoor plants are usually excluded, so if you’re concerned about particularly valuable plants or trees, you might want to have some form of shelter like large pots or a net you can pull over them in a storm.